CiscoDevNet/intersight-go/docs/StorageItem.md

 `func (o *StorageItem) UnsetRegisteredDevice()`

 UnsetRegisteredDevice ensures that no value is present for RegisteredDevice, not even an explicit nil
+### GetStorageControllerDrive

+`func (o *StorageItem) GetStorageControllerDrive() StorageControllerDriveRelationship`

+GetStorageControllerDrive returns the StorageControllerDrive field if non-nil, zero value otherwise.

+### GetStorageControllerDriveOk

+`func (o *StorageItem) GetStorageControllerDriveOk() (*StorageControllerDriveRelationship, bool)`

+GetStorageControllerDriveOk returns a tuple with the StorageControllerDrive field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageControllerDrive

+`func (o *StorageItem) SetStorageControllerDrive(v StorageControllerDriveRelationship)`

+SetStorageControllerDrive sets StorageControllerDrive field to given value.

+### HasStorageControllerDrive

+`func (o *StorageItem) HasStorageControllerDrive() bool`

+HasStorageControllerDrive returns a boolean if a field has been set.

+### SetStorageControllerDriveNil

+`func (o *StorageItem) SetStorageControllerDriveNil(b bool)`

+ SetStorageControllerDriveNil sets the value for StorageControllerDrive to be an explicit nil

+### UnsetStorageControllerDrive
+`func (o *StorageItem) UnsetStorageControllerDrive()`

+UnsetStorageControllerDrive ensures that no value is present for StorageControllerDrive, not even an explicit nil
+### GetStorageFiles

+`func (o *StorageItem) GetStorageFiles() []StorageFileItemRelationship`

+GetStorageFiles returns the StorageFiles field if non-nil, zero value otherwise.

+### GetStorageFilesOk

+`func (o *StorageItem) GetStorageFilesOk() (*[]StorageFileItemRelationship, bool)`

+GetStorageFilesOk returns a tuple with the StorageFiles field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageFiles

+`func (o *StorageItem) SetStorageFiles(v []StorageFileItemRelationship)`

+SetStorageFiles sets StorageFiles field to given value.

+### HasStorageFiles

+`func (o *StorageItem) HasStorageFiles() bool`

+HasStorageFiles returns a boolean if a field has been set.

+### SetStorageFilesNil

+`func (o *StorageItem) SetStorageFilesNil(b bool)`

+ SetStorageFilesNil sets the value for StorageFiles to be an explicit nil

+### UnsetStorageFiles
+`func (o *StorageItem) UnsetStorageFiles()`

+UnsetStorageFiles ensures that no value is present for StorageFiles, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)